 Our financing activities generally consist of the proceeds from the sale of our convertible preferred stock and common stock.
-Net cash provided by financing activities was \$91,000 during the nine months ended September 30, 2022 as a result of the exercise of common stock options by our employees and consultants.
-Net cash provided by financing activities was \$99.3 million during the nine months ended September 30, 2023, primarily due to the net proceeds of \$99.7 million generated from the sale and issuance of our Series C convertible preferred stock in April and May 2023, net of payments for deferred IPO costs of \$0.5 million incurred in the third quarter of 2023.
+Net cash provided by financing activities was \$0.1 million during the year ended December 31, 2022 as a result of the exercise of common stock options by our employees and consultants.
+Net cash provided by financing activities was \$97.9 million during the year ended December 31, 2023 primarily due to the net proceeds generated from the sale and issuance of our Series C convertible preferred stock in April and May 2023.